 The World's Biggest Casino.

 With the exception of buying lottery tickets and the odd sports wager with a friend, I would hardly be considered a gambler by any stretch of the imagination.
-While growing up my mother mentioned many times how gambling was a sin and how it had destroyed many lives and shattered many families.
+While growing up my mother always warned me many times how gambling was a sin and how it had destroyed many lives and shattered many families.

 There were three things about that trip I will never forget.